munirkizilcali/lost_pages/README.md

 ### Summary
-Book library with social networking, book lending and tracking features.
+Book library app with social networking, book lending and tracking features.
 Users can create their library, see their friends libraries, send borowing requests and lend from their own library.

 This was built as a module 2 project at Flatiron School in Washington D.C. with Josh Pearson.